-A Chinese cake made of glutinous rice.
+Rice Cake: A Chinese cake made of glutinous rice.
 It is an essential food for the lunar New Year as it symbolizes prosperity.

-It is a traditional lucky food in China.
+Dumplings: It is a traditional lucky food in China.
 Now it is very popular all over the world.
 With a history of 1,800 years, it is not only a staple food for people in the north, but also a must-have dish for all kinds of festivals, especially in the Chinese New Year.
 People often eat dumplings on New Year's Eve because the Chinese name for "Jiaozi" has the meaning of changing year by year.

-A kind of Chinese dumpling.
+Tangyuan: A kind of Chinese dumpling.
 Sesame is the most common filling.
 The dumpling pudding in northern China is a little different from that in the south.
 The filling is salty in northern China and sweet in southern China.

-Fish is an indispensable part of the family reunion dinner.
+New Year Fish: Fish is an indispensable part of the family reunion dinner.
 The Chinese word for fish is "Yu", which means surplus and wealth.
 Therefore, there is a blessing word, "surplus year after year," which means "may you have more than enough and a good harvest every year."
 What's more, in ancient China, fish were also believed to have exorcisms.

-It is obvious from the name of spring rolls that they are a kind of food to welcome the spring, so it is very common to eat spring rolls during the Spring Festival.
+Spring Rolls: It is obvious from the name of spring rolls that they are a kind of food to welcome the spring, so it is very common to eat spring rolls during the Spring Festival.
 In spring, people will put fresh vegetables or ingredients into dumplings and eat them to welcome the new spring.
 Now, in some places it is also a dessert for the reunion dinner.

 Spring Festival Activities